Amina al-Sadr: Life and career

 Aminah Haidar al-Sadr was born in 1937 in Kazimiyah, Baghdad where she would eventually establish several religious schools for girls.
 Bint al-Huda played a significant role in creating Islamic awareness among the Muslim women of Iraq.
 She was in her twenties when she began writing articles in al-Adwaa, an Islamic magazine printed by the religious intellectuals of Najaf, Iraq, in 1959.
 She was also well known for her participation in the Safar Uprising in 1977.

 Bint al-Huda grew up with a serious love of learning.
 She soon became aware of what she perceived to be the Muslim women's sufferings and the great disasters which were damaging Islamic ideology in her country.

 In 1980, she and her brother, the religious leader Ayatollah Sayyid Mohammad Baqir al-Sadr, were arrested, brutally tortured and later executed by Saddam Hussein's regime due to their leading role in the opposition to the regime.
 It has been reported that Saddam Hussein himself killed them.
 The Baathists delivered the bodies of Baqir al-Sadr and Bint al-Huda to their cousin Sayyid Mohammad al-Sadr, and were buried in the Wadi-us-Salaam graveyard in the holy city of Najaf the same night.
+In 2024, Saadoun Sabri Jamil Jumaa al-Qaisi, a senior security official during Saddam's regime, was arrested in Erbil for overseeing Al-Sadr's detention and killing.
+He was subsequently convicted for the Al-Sadr killings and executed in 2026.